 Brain-Boosting Benefits

-Exercise increases blood flow to the brain, delivering oxygen and nutrients that support cognitive function; research suggests just 10 minutes of moderate exercise may boost cerebral blood flow by 15-20%.
-Physical activity also stimulates production of brain-derived neurotrophic factor (BDNF), a protein that supports neuron growth and survival and is particularly important for the learning and memory formation you need for studying.
-Exercise even promotes neurogenesis in the hippocampus, the brain region central to learning, literally expanding your brain’s capacity to absorb new material.
+Exercise increases blood flow to the brain, delivering oxygen and nutrients that support cognitive function.
+Research suggests that even 10 minutes of moderate exercise may meaningfully elevate cerebral blood flow, and physical activity stimulates production of brain-derived neurotrophic factor (BDNF), a protein that supports neuron growth and survival and is particularly important for the learning and memory formation you need when cramming for a biology final.
+Exercise also promotes neurogenesis in the hippocampus, the brain region central to learning, which literally expands your brain’s capacity to absorb new material across a semester.

 Mental Health Impact